 Among other cases, she has litigated al Nashiri v.
 Poland, a challenge before the European Court of Human Rights to Poland’s hosting of a secret CIA prison where detainees were tortured.
-Previously, she was a Staff Attorney at the American Civil Liberties Union, where she litigated national security and immigrants’ rights cases, including ACLU v.
-Dep’t of Defense, a landmark case which publicly disclosed thousands of documents relating to the Bush administration’s torture program; and Khouzam v.
+Previously, she was a staff attorney at the American Civil Liberties Union, where she litigated national security and immigrants’ rights cases, including ACLU v.
+Dep’t of Defense, a landmark case that publicly disclosed thousands of documents relating to the Bush administration’s torture program; and Khouzam v.
 Chertoff, a successful challenge to U.S. government attempts to deport an immigrant to Egypt based on its assurances not to torture him.

-Singh also monitored U.S. military commission proceedings of detainees at Guantánamo and testified before Congress on the Bush administration’s torture policies.
+She also monitored U.S. military commission proceedings of detainees at Guantánamo and testified before Congress on the Bush administration’s torture policies.

-Prior to joining the ACLU, she was a law clerk to Judge Cedarbaum of the U.S. District Court (S.D.N.Y).
+Prior to joining the ACLU, Singh was a law clerk to Judge Cedarbaum of the U.S. District Court.
 She is the author of Globalizing Torture and co-author of Administration of Torture.
 Singh is a graduate of the Yale Law School, Oxford University, and Cambridge University.